EpicSmurf/EpicSmurf/README.md

 ## Beyond Code
 -I love gaming especially playing strategy games such as Crusader Kings and Hearts of Iron and other multipler shooter games.
--I love playing sports(Football, Badminton, Cricket, Volleyball) -History, I love medieval History and learning about past historical evenets.
+-I love playing sports(Football, Badminton, Cricket, Volleyball).
+-History, I love medieval History and learning about past historical evenets.
--Senior Prefect for my school
+-Senior Prefect for my school.
--I have regularly helped out in Computer Science lessons by helping the younger years with their Python code, introducing them to HTML and CSS and answering any general questions
+-I have regularly helped out in Computer Science lessons by helping the younger years with their Python code, introducing them to HTML and CSS and answering any general questions.

 ## Contact Me
 - Email: [advinvarghese8@gmail.com](mailto:advinvarghese8@gmail.com)